wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 └── themes
 ```

-For the purposes of keeping this tutorial succinct, the main folders you will utilize will be:
+For the purposes of keeping this tutorial succinct, the main folders you will be utilizing are:
 - `config.toml` - Basic configuration file.
 Controls things like what language your site will render in or whether to enable emojis (obviously you should enable, duh :stuck_out_tongue_winking_eye:).
 - `content` - The content in markdown form on your website.
 - `static` - All of your non-dynamic files (e.g. images, css, etc)